Student Achievement

 Placement Rate

-Beginning in 2020^, Trevecca began calculating placement rate to include traditional and non-traditional alumni who have a placement (either employment or full-time graduate school) within one year of graduation.
-In an effort to increase the knowledge rate, 2020 was the first year using LinkedIn as a source for job placement data.
-The knowledge rate for placement data in 2021 was 55%.
+Beginning in 2020, Trevecca began calculating the placement rate to include traditional and non-traditional alumni who have a placement (either employment or full-time graduate school) within one year of graduation.
+In an effort to increase the knowledge rate, Trevecca uses both an alumni survey and LinkedIn as sources for placement data.
+The knowledge rate for placement data for 2022-23 graduates was 56%.

 Licensure Pass Rates

-Trevecca offers five programs that prepare students for careers requiring licensure tests.
-Trevecca’s licensure pass rates for the clinical mental health counseling program (MA), the marriage and family counseling/therapy program (MMFT/C), the nursing program (BSN; partnered with Belmont University), the teacher education programs (BS, MAT) and the graduate physician assistant program (MSM) are listed in the following table.
-With the exception of edTPA, all licensure pass rates are reported as first-time pass rate.
-As the Tennessee Department of Education requires first- and second-attempt pass rates to be reported, that is how the Education Department at Trevecca reports edTPA pass rates for Student Achievement.
+Trevecca offers four programs that prepare students for careers requiring licensure tests.
+Trevecca’s licensure pass rates for the clinical mental health counseling program (M.A.), the nursing program (BSN; combined with Belmont University’s results 2022-24), the teacher education programs (B.S.) and the graduate physician assistant program (MSM) are listed in the following table.
+With the exception of the edTPA, all licensure pass rates are reported as a first-time pass rate.
+As the Tennessee Department of Education requires first- and second-attempt pass rates to be reported, that is how the Education Department at Trevecca reports edTPA pass rates for student achievement.

-Trevecca's Administration felt it was important and necessary to track licensure pass rates as part of a student achievement outcome, but that the program faculty and leadership should be the drivers of setting criteria for success.
-Thus, the respective programs set thresholds, goals, and aspirational goals for licensure pass rates, as the program leadership and faculty would best know what was appropriate and would comply with minimum testing requirements.
+Trevecca's administration felt it was important and necessary to track licensure pass rates as part of a student achievement outcome, but that the program faculty and leadership should be the drivers of setting criteria for success.
+Thus, the respective programs set the thresholds, goals and aspirational goals for licensure pass rates, as the program leadership and faculty would best know what was appropriate and would comply with minimum testing requirements.

-Trevecca students and alumni typically do very well on licensure tests, often passing at rates above the state or national average, depending on the exam.
-In recent years, the Physician Assistant program has passed at very high rates, including a 100% pass rate in 2021.
+Trevecca students and alumni typically do very well on licensure tests, often passing at rates above state or national averages, depending on the exam.
+In recent years, the physician assistant program has passed at very high rates, including a 100 percent pass rate since 2021.

-*Per the Board of Nursing, Trevecca’s pass rate is included as a part of Belmont University’s overall pass rate.
+**Per the Board of Nursing, Trevecca’s pass rates for 2022-2024 are included as a part of Belmont University’s overall pass rate, which includes Belmont and all of its affiliate institutions.

 Data sources: Retention and Graduation Rate data are provided from the Office of Institutional Research, as reported to IPEDS.
 Job Placement and Graduate School Enrollment data are provided from the Office of Institutional Effectiveness, as sourced by the annual Trevecca Alumni Survey, LinkedIn profiles, and National Student Clearinghouse data.
 Licensure Pass Rates data are provided by the respective academic departments.